btshft/ElasticQuery.Exporter/README.md

 > Note: with the presented startup format, query files will be available at `app/queries` dir, so in configuration file same file path should be specified.

 Other launch formats and configuration files are presented in the [examples](https://github.com/btshft/ElasticQuery.Exporter/tree/master/examples).
+See [documentation](https://github.com/btshft/ElasticQuery.Exporter/tree/master/docs) for configuration details.